Mein Kampf: Anti-Slavism and (living space)

-Hitler wrote that he was against any attempts to Germanise Slavs and criticised the previous attempts at trying to Germanise the Austrian Slavs.
+Hitler wrote that he was against any attempts to Germanise Slavs, and criticised previous attempts at trying to Germanise the Austrian Slavs.
 He also criticised people in pan-German movements in Germany who thought that forcing ethnic Poles living in Germany to speak the German language would turn them into Germans; he believed that would have caused a "foreign race" by its own "inferiority" to damage the "dignity" and "nobility" of the German nation.